UselessPickles/diamondtel-m92-bluetooth/telephone/README.md

 | All Pixels ON  | 0xBA |
 | All Pixels OFF | 0xBB |

 The interaction between this and the current state of characters printed to the display is unknown.
-It is recommended to use the [delete command](#delete-text) to clear the text display instead.
+It is recommended to use the [delete command](#delete-text) to clear the text display instead, because the original transceiver was observed to always use the delete command for clearing the display.

 ### Flashing Cursor